How to Sign Up for Medicaid in NC: Quick and Easy Steps

 2. Apply online or at your local DSS office.

-3. After you apply, wait for a decision.
-They’ll let you know if they need more info.
+3. After you apply, just hang tight for a decision.
+They’ll reach out if they need more info from you.

-4. If they approve the application, you’ll get info on how to use the coverage.
+4. If approved, you’ll receive information on how to use the coverage.

-Kids might qualify even if their parents don’t.
-So it’s worth checking out no matter your situation.
+Remember, kids can qualify even if their parents don’t, so it’s definitely worth a look regardless of your situation.